Tadhgh specialises in all areas of family law. He joined chambers as a tenant in October 2020 following completion of his pupillage.

-During his pupillage Tadhgh witnessed complex matrimonial finance, private and public law children work, and child abduction matters while supervised by Nicholas Anderson, Victoria Green, and Peter Newman.
+During his pupillage Tadhgh witnessed complex matrimonial finance, private and public law children work, and child abduction matters while supervised by Nicholas Anderson, Victoria Green, Peter Newman and Charlotte Hartley.

 Prior to law Tadhgh worked as an Actor and an Educational Consultant.
 He has extensive experience of working with international and high net worth families, as well as those with children who have special educational needs and specific health or religious requirements.

 Tadhgh acts in all aspects of family finance proceedings, including matrimonial finance, enforcement, applications pursuant to TOLATA 1996, and applications under Schedule 1 of the Children Act 1989.
-During pupillage he has assisted with complex financial work with his supervisors, including cases concerning non-matrimonial property, trusts, pre-nuptial agreements, religious divorce, and substantial assets.
+During pupillage he has observed and helped with complex financial work with his supervisors, including cases concerning non-matrimonial property, trusts, pre-nuptial agreements, religious divorce, and substantial assets Part III claims.

 Tadhgh undertakes cases at every stage of child abduction proceedings.
 During his pupillage he has observed and helped with cases involving the Hague Convention and Brussels II Revised, including on an ex parte basis and contested final hearings.